-Compared to the rest of the Minneapolis market, the Warehouse District submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Minneapolis market, the Warehouse District submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 58 listings have been listed, so you'll want to check back regularly for new listings.
-About 10% of the listings in the Warehouse District are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 67 listings have been made available, so you'll want to check back regularly for new listings.
+About 96% of the available leases in the Warehouse District are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-A large portion of this region is residential, but there's plenty of office_space.
+This market is fairly equally mixed residential and commercial.
 Professional services is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Warehouse District folk.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by walking is the most popular way to get to work amongst Warehouse District residents.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.